 Understanding Good Humidity Levels

-If you have too much humidity in your home, the air will feel wet, heavy, and warm.
-This can cause breathing problems, uncomfortable stickiness of your clothing, and mold growth,
+If you have too much humidity in your home, the air quality will get uncomfortable, wet, heavy, and warm.
+This can cause breathing problems, the stickiness of your clothing, and will increase the chances of mold growth.

-The ideal humidity levels in your home should be between 30 to 50 percent.
+- Recommended Humidity Level: The recommended and ideal humidity comfort levels inside your home should be between 30 to 50 percent.
 This is the range where you’ll feel most comfortable indoors.

-It can be a challenge to control the humidity levels in your home without the aid of a device which is why dehumidifiers were created.
-Eve an inexpensive dehumidifier can work wonders to pull excess moisture out of the air and lower the overall humidity levels, so you stay comfortable.
+- Dehumidifiers: It can be a challenge to control the humidity levels in your home without the aid of a device, which is why dehumidifiers were created.
+Even an inexpensive one can work wonders to pull excess moisture out of the air.
+It will lower the overall humidity levels, thus promoting comfort.
+Since high levels of humidity can create dampness in your home and cause mold to grow, you’ll want to place a dehumidifier in areas that have a lot of moisture.

 What Does High Humidity Mean?

 High humidity means that the humidity levels are elevated too far in your home.
-This is a big problem in areas where the outdoor air has a lot of moisture or areas where temperatures rise and fluctuate because it can affect your indoor air and raise your humidity levels.
+This is a big problem in areas where outdoor air has a lot of moisture.

-The summer months typically bring higher humidity levels both indoors and out.
-High humidity is anything above 50 percent.
+The hot season causes increased humidity levels both indoors and out.
+High humidity is anything above 50, and the temperature increases.

-This is also where things like mold and certain strains of bacteria begin to grow and thrive.
-They need these higher humidity levels, and this is why it’s so important to keep your humidity levels lower year round.
+High humidity can also cause mold, dust mites, and certain strains of bacteria to begin to live and thrive in your house.
+They need high humidity levels to thrive, and this is why it’s so important to use the ideal humidity levels all year-round.

 What Does Relative Humidity Mean?